arty-name/locale-index-of/README.md

 ### default export `require('locale-index-of')`

-The default export of a model is a function.
+The default export of the module is a function.
 Give it the `Intl` object and get the `localeIndexOf` function in return:

     var localeIndexOf = require('locale-index-of')(Intl);